 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Stout surname or a spelling variation of the name include:

-Stout Settlers in the United States in the 17th Century
+Stout Settlers in United States in the 17th Century

-Stout Settlers in the United States in the 18th Century
+Stout Settlers in United States in the 18th Century

-Stout Settlers in the United States in the 19th Century
+Stout Settlers in United States in the 19th Century

 houseofnames.com is an internet property owned by Swyrich Corporation.